The New Default. Your hub for building smart, fast, and sustainable AI software

 Pros and Cons of Test-Driven Development

-• Attention to Detail: TDD encourages developers to focus on the finer points of functionality, promoting a deeper understanding of the code.
+Attention to detail is a core outcome of TDD – it encourages developers to focus on the finer points of functionality, promoting a deeper understanding of the code.
+Thorough testing increases confidence that the code works as expected, and TDD makes it easier to modify code without introducing new bugs since each change is backed by tests.

 Understanding Key Differences Between Code Coverage and Test Coverage